MTG/acousticbrainz-genre-dataset/README.md

 [2] Bogdanov, D., Wack, N., Gómez, E., Gulati, S., Herrera, P., Mayor, O., Roma, G., Salamon, J., Zapata, J., Serra, X. ESSENTIA: an audio analysis library for music information retrieval.
 In Proceedings of the 14th International Society for Music Information Retrieval Conference.
 Curitiba, Brazil, 2013, 493-498.

-[3] Porter, A., Bogdanov, D., Serra, X. Mining metadata from the web for AcousticBrainz.
-In Proceedings of the 3rd International workshop on Digital Libraries for Musicology.
-New York, USA, 2016, 53-56.
-ACM.

-[6] Schreiber, H. Improving genre annotations for the million song dataset.
+[3] Schreiber, H. Improving genre annotations for the million song dataset.
 In Proceedings of the 16th International Society for Music Information Retrieval Conference.
 Málaga, Spain, 2015, 242-247.

-[7] Pachet, F., & Cazaly, D. A taxonomy of musical genres.
-In Content-Based Multimedia Information Access, RIAO 2000, volume 2, 1238-1245.

-[8] Flexer, A., & Schnitzer, D. (2009).
+[4] Flexer, A., & Schnitzer, D. (2009).
 Album and Artist Effects for Audio Similarity at the Scale of the Web.
 In Proceedings of the 6th Sound and Music Computing Conference.
 Porto, Portugal.

+[5] Porter, A., Bogdanov, D., Serra, X. Mining metadata from the web for AcousticBrainz.
+In Proceedings of the 3rd International workshop on Digital Libraries for Musicology.
+New York, USA, 2016, 53-56.
+ACM.

+[6] Pachet, F., & Cazaly, D. A taxonomy of musical genres.
+In Content-Based Multimedia Information Access, RIAO 2000, volume 2, 1238-1245.

 ## Task Organizers